Miguelo0098/dont-know-dev/src/content/blog/runtime-errors-in-ts.md

 ---
 title: "You can’t run away from runtime errors using TypeScript"
-description: "This post will explain why runtime errors happen when working with external data sources (even using TypeScript) and what we can do as developers to avoid these problems."
+description: "This post will explain why runtime errors happen when working with external data sources using TypeScript and what we can do as developers to avoid these problems."
 pubDate: "Mar 12 2024"
-heroImage: "/blog-placeholder-1.jpg"
+heroImage: "/blog-placeholder-2.jpg"
 ---

 TypeScript helps a lot when dealing with type errors at compile time.
 However, form inputs or third-party API responses can cause runtime errors if the types don't match.